 The idea of having your own jet, ready to go whenever you are, sounds like the ultimate freedom.
 But the reality is that owning an aircraft is like running a small, highly regulated business.
 It’s far more than just a purchase.
 You’re responsible for hiring and managing pilots and crew, scheduling routine and unexpected maintenance, and ensuring every flight complies with strict aviation regulations.
 As one industry analysis points out, you're "managing a business unit with executive time spent" on logistics instead of enjoying the flight.
 This is where a professional management company steps in to handle the operational complexities, turning a demanding asset into a seamless travel solution.

-Myth: The Purchase Price is the Only Big Expense
+Myth: The Purchase Price is Your Only Major Cost

 The initial acquisition cost of a jet is significant, but it's truly just the tip of the iceberg.
 Many first-time buyers are surprised by the substantial fixed costs that come with ownership, regardless of how often the plane flies.
 These include crew salaries, hangar fees, insurance, and pilot training—expenses that add up quickly.
 Opting for a private jet charter allows you to enjoy the benefits of private travel without the hefty upfront investment and ongoing financial commitments of full ownership.
 It’s a way to access the luxury and convenience of private flight while sidestepping the long-term financial responsibilities that catch many new owners off guard.